lurkny/LinearAlg/README.md

 Caveat: only SuperLU versions 5.2.x can be used.
 On macOS, the Accelerate framework can be used for BLAS and LAPACK functions.

+Use of OpenBLAS is strongly recommended on all systems.

 ---

 ### 5: Linux and macOS: Installation